codefinity/oeuvre/README.md

 ![](design/images/ExplanationDiagrams-CellMimicDDDModel.png)

+**7. Database creation is the side effect of the design**

+> "DDD is not about structuring data in a normalized fashion.
+It is about modelling the Ubiquitous Language in a consistent Bounded Context"
+> ~ Vaughn Vernon, IDDD

-**3. Design is not DB Design Driven.**
+Design is not DB Design Driven.

-Sets you free from thinking about Application Design from a Database perspective
+Sets you free from thinking about Application Design from a Database perspective.

 **4. Encourages Modularity**